Skip to content

 Example Request

-curl -s "https://api.dagctl.com/api/v1/projects/${PROJECT_ID}/runs?limit=10" \
+curl -s "https://api.dagctl.io/api/v1/projects/${PROJECT_ID}/runs?limit=10" \

 -H "Authorization: Bearer ${DAGCTL_TOKEN}" \